Back to Revolutions Against the Church

 This recovery begins with families, schools, and churches that are not embarrassed by the language of decorum.
 Boys must be taught that masculinity is not brutality, but steady, disciplined, unselfconscious strength.
 Girls must be taught that modesty is not erasure, but one of the forms of feminine honor.
 Adults must reject the lazy lie that all this is merely external.
 Externals matter because human beings are outward creatures as well as inward ones.

 The aim is not legalism.
 It is sanity.
-A Christian culture ought to make it easier, not harder, to recognize the meaning of the body and the dignity of sexed life.
+A Christian culture should make it easier, not harder, to recognize the meaning of the body and the dignity of sexed life.
 Where dress participates in that recognition, it serves truth.
 Where it undermines it, it serves confusion.

 Dress is never merely external when it participates in either the honoring or erasing of the order God created.
 Outward signs form habits, teach the eye, and announce what a culture thinks the body means.
 If that meaning is obscured, mocked, or inverted, the loss is moral long before it becomes fashionable.